screepers/screeps-stats/README.md

 * Full console output is saved in a quickly searchable database.
 * Performance data- such as CPU and Memory usage- is saved and charted over time.
+* Personal market history is pulled from the API without any game code changes.
 * Provided "screepsstats.js" module can be added to game code in order to collect more statistics.
 * Custom statistics can be easily added using screepsstats module.
 * Statistics are buffered, reducing needed API calls and ensuring data isn't lost for minor issues (server restarts, internet issues).
+* Utilizes segments to store data, preventing it from being continually parsed when Memory is loaded.
+* Falls back to Memory when segments are unavailable.

 ## Quick Start with Vagrant